 He’s the kind of guy who will tell you what you want to hear then turn around and do the thing he wants to do and blame it on your communication.

 The Nice Guy is looking for the easy way.
 He knows there is a backdoor and will try to find it even if it takes him on a longer path.
 He’s always looking for the quick and easy fix.

-He the guy who will settle; bad sex, bad career bad life.
+He the guy who will settle: bad sex, bad career, and bad life.
 The result is he lives his life in quiet desperation, hoping that someone is going to come along and save him.